mco-gh/mco.dev/content/post/code4k.md

 I was told the men had no direct access to the web so any programming exercises or demonstrations would have to work entirely offline.
-I was also advised that several participants were interested in web programming and was asked to prepared some material on Javascript and Chrome Devtools.
+I was also advised that several participants were interested in web programming and was asked to prepare some material on Javascript and Chrome Devtools.

 As the men filed into the room, I wasn't sure what to expect.
 Some seemed shy, avoiding my glance, others more outgoing, meeting me with a smile and a hearty handshake.